OpenFunscripter/OFS/README.md

 ### Platforms
-I'm providing windows binaries and a linux snap package.
+I'm providing windows binaries and a linux AppImage.
 In theory OSX should work as well but I lack the hardware to set any of that up.